-This is why leading marketing and media trade groups have released a beta version of a new industry standard Data Transparency Label.
-The new label is the product of a year-long collaboration on a “nutritional label” equivalent for audience data sets that discloses information that helps buyers determine audience data quality, including things like recency, provenance, segmentation criteria, and more.
+This is why leading marketing and media trade groups developed a new Data Transparency standard that contains up to 20 new standardized disclosure fields.
+The standard is the product of a two year long collaboration on a “nutritional label” equivalent for audience data sets that discloses information that helps buyers determine audience data quality, including things like recency, provenance, segmentation criteria, and more.

-Just like an FDA Nutrition Label, the industry’s Data Transparency Label is intended to give every marketer, agency, data provider and publisher a clear view of the syndicated audience segments they use.
+Just like a Nutrition Label, the industry’s Data Transparency Label is intended to give every marketer, agency, data provider and publisher a clear view of the syndicated audience segments they use.

 (PDF file, 77 KB)